How we get to know you?

 Summer Vacation Scheme

-Your Final Stage Assessment is a live video interview instead, with a team member from the business area and office you’ve applied to.
-This is focused on your motivations for the scheme and business area.
-You’ll also be asked a few relevant strengths-based questions.
+If you’re applying for SVS, you’ll also have a live video interview with a team member from the business area and office you’ve applied to.
+This will be slightly different as we’ll focus on your motivations for choosing the scheme and business area.
+We’ll also ask some questions that should help highlight your strengths.
 These interviews usually last 30 to 40 minutes.